JuliaData/DataFramesMeta.jl/docs/src/index.md

 @combine(gd, :x2 = :y .- sum(:y))
 @combine(gd, $AsTable = (n1 = sum(:y), n2 = first(:y)))
 ```

+The last example tells the underlying DataFrames.jl function `combine`
+that the output should be a "Table" in the [Tables.jl](https://tables.juliadata.org/stable/)
+sense.
+For more information, see the documentation for `DataFrames.combine` and
+the [section below](@ref dollar) on escaping column identifiers with `$`.

 Requires a `DataFrame` or `GroupedDataFrame` as the first argument, unlike
 `combine` from DataFrames.jl.
 For instance, `@combine((a = sum(:x), b = sum(:y)), gd)`